 The International WELL Building Institute, unlike other building certifying agencies, requires significant documentation during building occupancy and an onsite survey of the facility by a third-party expert, as well as meeting extensive requirements, policies and guidelines .
 To ensure the first WELL site survey was a success, CMTA self-performed testing for several aspects of the project, including acoustics, air quality, water quality, lighting, and thermal comfort metrics.
 By taking the time to test the building according to the WELL metrics, CMTA was able to correct issues prior to the outside audit.
 These actions ensured that all required metrics were in place, avoiding curative requirements with associated fees.

 The WELL certification process can feel complex and overwhelming to the owner.
 Supporting WKU's facility managers and leading them through the WELL documentation process was key to the success of the building metrics.
 Tracy Steward, CMTA’s WELL project administrator, led the stakeholders through every step of the process to identify any non-compliant items, develop a plan for resolution, and ultimately to ensure all requirements were implemented.

 One of the most important tasks for WKU as the owner was to provide training and education for building occupants on Ogden College Hall’s WELL building features.
-They also conducted occupant surveys and maintained documentation of the program.
-As the first university laboratory building WELLv2 certified project, the owner was required to provide information that included documentation of policies, plans, standards and benefits.
+WKU also conducted occupant surveys and maintained documentation of the program.
+As the first university laboratory building WELLv2 certified project, WKU was required to provide information that included documentation of policies, plans, standards and benefits.
 CMTA helped to coordinate the consolidation of information from multiple agencies across campus to ensure that all requirements were implemented and documented.